becm/live-tools/README.md

 to apply updates to a system image but both operations require root priviledges on host machine.

-### Disk partitioning
-Create a single new partition spanning the whole disk by calling `new` on a USB flash device (WARNING: check for correct target device!)

 ### File system relabel
-A FAT (or NTFS) file system label can be changed by the scripts `label` operation.
+A file system label can be changed by the scripts `label` operation.
+Detection and call for FAT, ExFAT and NTFS label commands is implemented.
+Required program to change label must be installed.

 ## VM runtime support
 The alias/script file `aliases.sh` may be copied into the live system base VM image to supply a shortcut for image creation from within a running QEMU instance.

-## GRUB configuration
-Example configuration and creation/install instructions for boot loader can be found in `grub.cfg`.

-A minimal module set (working for my `grub2` version!) is listed in `grub_minimal.txt`.
-These files must be present on live media in the directory supplied on `core.img` creation.

 ## Casper Configuration